JimMarshall35/3dArkanoids/README.md

 - different shaped and sized bricks
 - classic arkanoids bricks like the gold and silver ones
 - enemies
+- turret blocks that shoot at the bat and can kill it.
+You could have these on top of stacks of other blocks
 - a line that shows the trajectory of the ball when it's going to hit the bat (showing where it will got in real time) - implemented
 - a powerup that flips the entire play-field upside down, possibly resulting in a different or weird board
 - stuff around the outside of the board, better rendering engine with textures, more and better lighting